waseralkarim/LightRAG-Server/README.md

 The **LightRAG Server** is a web-based user interface and REST API backend designed to enable document indexing, knowledge-graph exploration, and retrieval-augmented generation (RAG) queries in a unified system.

+## Setup Instructions

+- First choose which method you want go with (Kubernetes/Bare-Metal)
+- For Both method installing Redis, Neo4j and Milus are same
+- If you don't want Redis.
+You can configure with postgres also.

 ##  Table of Contents

 1. [Redis configuration](01-redis-setup.md)